 Collaborate in the design of program goals, including development and implementation.

 May make decisions regarding annual implementation of processes related to assigned program(s).

 May be responsible for managing assigned program(s).

 May train or mentor student assistants, peer advisors, or academic advisors.

 Support the College Office with additional programming and mission critical priorities.
 May serve as an academic advisor across areas of the College Office.

-May serve as an academic advisor across areas of the College Office, for example as a progress counselor, pre-professional development (pre- health, pre-grad, pre-law) advisor, fellowship advisor, skills coach, and post-baccalaureate premedical advisor.
+Support the College Office with additional advising, programming, and mission critical priorities.
+May serve as an academic advisor across areas of the College Office, for example as a four-year advisor, progress counselor, fellowship advisor, and skills coach.

 Perform other duties as assigned.